Experience at Work

 He frequently provides pro bono legal services for clients referred by St. Louis Volunteer Lawyers and Accountants for the Arts, which is dedicated to the cultural enrichment of the St. Louis area by providing low-income artists and emerging arts organizations with free legal and accounting assistance.

 Brian also volunteers at a pro bono legal clinic organized by Legal Services of Eastern Missouri and hosted by Grace Hill Settlement House.
 This bimonthly clinic, part of LSEM’s Community Economic Development Program, provides low income entrepreneurs and non-profits with legal assistance for their organizations.

-Brian is currently a trustee of the Ladue Estates Subdivision, known for its architecture, that is listed in the National Register of Historic Places.
+Brian is currently a trustee of the Ladue Estates Subdivision, known for its mid-century modern architecture, that is listed in the National Register of Historic Places.